derickson2402/SpongeBob-Text/README.md

 Becomes:

-tHiS pRoGrAm Is ReAlLy useless
+tHiS pRoGrAm Is ReAlLy UsElEsS